Section 925: regional out of town shopping centres and city centre shopping malls

 8.14 Coffee Shops occupying a retail unit

-The strategic positioning of coffee shops within the regional shopping centre is designed to increase dwell time and to generate footfall.
+The strategic positioning of coffee shops (typically A1 planning use) within the regional shopping centre is designed to increase dwell time and to generate footfall.
 This results in coffee shops being dotted around the mall.
-Therefore it may well be that some of these rents are below the levels of typical A1 fashion retailers.
+Therefore it may well be that some of these rents are below the levels of typical A1 fashion retailers but that lower rent may not be indicative of the general market in A1 shops from which the tone is derived.
 Each case will need to be reviewed with reference to individual rents and consideration needs to be given as to whether an overall approach may be more appropriate.
-Further guidance may be found in Rating Manual Section 6: Part 3: Section 875 : Restaurants.

 8.15 Open Plan Coffee Shops in the Mall

 These comprise a defined seating area exclusive to that particular occupier together with a counter to prepare and sell drinks, reheated food and cakes etc. They are generally sited in the centre of the Mall, usually prominently positioned.
 Rental evidence indicates the approach should be on an overall £/m² basis.

 8.16 Interaction of Large shops with smaller zoned shops.